kurtstrik/Wackelpudding/README.md

 -------------------------------------
 1st Android project, a little 2D game , as part of an university course assignment.
 Done in Android Studio and revamped.

+- goal of the game is to move the figure to the endpoints. once started, the figure will constantly move.
+- indirect movement through 3 stances & interaction with obstacles: stretch out: bounce back by 180° roll in: bounce by 90°, depending on block orientation
+pike: move straight through the obstacle

 This application starts and runs in landscape mode.